BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

 ```
 - yosys/nextpnr, the toolchain for your board.
 See [this link](../toolchain.md).

+Note that iverilog/icarus is sufficient to run and play with all the
+steps of the tutorial, but the experience is not the same.
+I highly
+recommend to run each step on a real device.
+The feeling and
+excitation of your own processor running some code for the first time
+is not of the same magnitude when you are doing simulation !!!

 ## Step 1: your first blinky

 Let us start and create our first blinky !
-Our blinky is implemented as VERILOG module,
+Our blinky is implemented as a VERILOG module,
 connected to inputs and outputs, as follows ([step1.v](step1.v)):
 ```verilog
    module SOC (